open-edge-insights/eii-core/docker_setup/README.md

 	wget -q http://wheeljack.ch.intel.com/downloads/test_videos/pcb_d2000.avi
     ```

-2. Clone the a locally maintained [kapacitor repository](https://github.intel.com/ElephantTrunkArch/kapacitor) inside the `IEdgeInsights` folder by obtaining the command from gerrit/teamforge
+2. Clone the a locally maintained [kapacitor repository](https://github.intel.com/ElephantTrunkArch/kapacitor) inside the `IEdgeInsights` folder by obtaining the command from github.

     **NOTE**: Please use the git repo of kapacitor as is, the script `build.py` is dependent on that.